 Eventually a preacher named George Robinson agreed to try and persuade the remaining indigenous people to go to a reservation on Flinders Island.
 The surviving people agreed to go there.
 However, they continued to die of disease and in 1847 the few survivors were allowed back onto Tasmania.

 New Colonies In Australia

 Meanwhile European settlement spread to other parts of Australia.
 Brisbane was founded in 1825.
 Western Australia was founded in 1829.
 The city of Perth was founded that year.

 In 1834 a man named John Batman decided the site of Melbourne was a good place to found a settlement.
 In 1835 he made a treaty with the Indigenous Australians in which he gave them trade goods for land.
-However the treaty was not recognised by the British government, which disregarded it.
-Nevertheless the city of Melbourne was laid out on the land in a grid pattern.
+However, the treaty was not recognized by the British government, which disregarded it.
+Nevertheless, the city of Melbourne was laid out on the land in a grid pattern.

 In 1836 another colony was founded at Port Adelaide, which grew into South Australia.
 The city of Adelaide was planned by Colonel William Light (1786-1839) the first Surveyor General of Australia.